tolu-ak/Illuminate-Universe-pm-case-study/README.md

 # Career development & financial workshop pm-case-study 🚀 '

 Case study from my Project Management Internship at Illuminate Universe.
 I led the strategy, roadmap, and delivery of a career and financial literacy workshop in partnership with RBC, focusing on user pain points, feature prioritization, and success metrics.
+Clicl here for workshop slidedeck: https://github.com/tolu-ak/Illuminate-Universe-pm-case-study/blob/main/Illuminate%20Career%20Workshop%20Presentation%20(4).pdf